 On this day in 1992 the 1,000,000th Corvette rolled out of GM’s Bowling Green, Kentucky, assembly plant.
 It was a convertible with a red interior, a white exterior and a black top, the same color schemes as all of the original 1953 Corvettes, which celebrated their 39th birthday just two days prior.

-The 1,000,000th Corvette was severely damaged on February 12, 2014, when a sinkhole opened up inside the National Corvette Museum in Bowling Green.
-Several other important Corvettes were also damaged, some much worse.
-A painstaking restoration took place to save the 1,000,000th Corvette and it was returned to factory condition and still contains all the signatures from the workers who helped assemble it.
+The 1,000,000th Corvette suffered severe damage on February 12, 2014, when a sinkhole opened up inside the National Corvette Museum in Bowling Green.
+It and several other important Corvettes fell into the hole.
+A painstaking restoration funded by Chevrolet returned the 1,000,000th Corvette to factory condition.
+It even still contains all the signatures from the workers who helped assemble it originally..
 The Corvette was America’s first all-fiberglass-bodied sports car, a vision brought to life by Harley J. Earl.